Photo by Juliet Furst

 The Man Who Didn’t Use a Ruler — Piet Mondrian

-Precision doesn’t always require measurement.
-Piet Mondrian was born “Pieter Cornelis Mondriaan” and, in 1911, he dropped the last “a” from his surname to announce his separation with Dutch tradition and entrance into French modernism.
+Precision doesn’t always need measurement.
+Piet Mondrian was born “Pieter Cornelis Mondriaan”.
+In 1911, he dropped the last “a” from his surname.
+This change announced his separation from Dutch tradition.
+It marked his entrance into French modernism.

 Nevertheless, he had a distinctive geometric style.
-He never used a ruler, but drew his grids freehand, to be further worked on over months to realize his vision of achieving universal harmony through the balance and simplicity of form.
+He never used a ruler.
+He drew his grids freehand.
+He worked on them over months to achieve his vision.
+He sought universal harmony through the balance and simplicity of form.

 The sharpest lines of Mondrian were conceived from intuitive thought and not by instruments.